eliranwong/toolmate/package/toolmate/docs/GPU Acceleration with Llama_cpp server.md

 Run '.model' in ToolMate AI prompt and select 'llamacppserver' as LLM interface.
 This option is designed for advanced users who want more control over the LLM backend, particularly useful for customisation like GPU acceleration.

-Basically, [compile your customised copy of llama.cpp](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#build) on your device and enter the server command in ToolMate AI configurations.
-It auto-starts the llama.cpp server when ToolMate AI starts.
+# Requirements:

+1. You need an access to a server that have llama.cpp running on it.
+If you don't, you may want to [build and run a llama.cpp server](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#build) on your device, to customise everything to suit your own needs.

+2. Specify the llama.cpp server ip address and port in ToolMate AI settings.

+# Examples to build a Llama.cpp server

-# Example - macOS
+## Example - macOS

 On MacOS, Metal is enabled by default.
 Using Metal makes the computation run on the GPU.
 Therefore, compiling source is a simple one: